 The Travis AFB General Plan describes the presence of the soil contaminants and the land use restrictions, particularly on the unauthorized disturbance and use of soil at this site.
-Until the AST facility construction is complete, the base will continue to enforce the land use controls over the entire site.
-For the duration of the construction project, the LF044 controlled area and the surrounding property is under contractor management.
-Site visitation is limited to contractors, vendors, and base officials; and all authorized personnel must check in when they arrive onto the site.
-It is anticipated that the base will seek regulatory concurrence to reduce the footprint of the LF044 controlled area to the area outside of the AST construction area, once construction is complete.
-The base and the construction contractor are working jointly on a report that describes the excavation and disposal of contaminated soil and construction materials from the construction area.
+Now that the AST facility construction is complete, the base has reassessed the footprint of the controlled area while continuing to enforce the land use controls over the entire site.
+For the new tank facility, the restrictions associated with fuel operations are more stringent than the previous environmental restrictions and are under contractor management.
+For example, tank facility visitation is significantly limited and requires prior coordination.
+The base and the construction contractor are working jointly on a data report that describes the excavation and disposal of contaminated soil and construction materials from the construction area.
+The joint report will be used to seek regulatory concurrence to reduce the footprint of the LF044 controlled area to the area outside of the new tank facility.
+The base submitted a draft joint report for regulatory review in 2013 and is working with the Kinder-Morgan contractor to respond to agency comments.